Thoughts on the Movie “The Passion”

 As the worshipers looked into the Most Holy Place, they were surprised to see the shrine of Judaism empty.
 There was no ark.
 There was no Shekinah glory.
 There was nothing but darkness in that room.
 How poignant.
 How telling.

 11. – In my opinion, the resurrection of Jesus was not given near enough significance.
 It appeared anticlimactic, almost an afterthought.
-Gibsons movie positions the victory of Jesus as though going to the cross was the victory.
+Gibson’s movie positions the victory of Jesus as though going to the cross was the victory.
 I view the victory of Jesus in a larger frame of reference.
-Jesus had to live a perfect life, He had to die a complete death, He had to suffer the wrath of God and man, so that He could apply the merits of His righteousness to all who will obey Him.
-This is why the resurrection of Jesus is so critical He decides who will receive the merits of His accomplishments.
+Jesus had to live a perfect life, He had to die a complete death, He had to suffer God’s wrath and man’s, so that He could apply the merits of His righteousness to all who will obey Him.
+This is why the resurrection of Jesus is so critical—He decides who will receive the merits of His accomplishments.

 12. – When the movie was over, a reverence was felt in the room.
 Everyone silently departed.
 There was no talking.
 When I stepped into the bright sunlight, it was as though I suddenly returned from a trip to A.D.
 30. I was deeply moved.
 As I drove home alone in my thoughts, I wished the terms and conditions of salvation through Jesus could have been stated in a more direct way, but I was very pleased that Mel Gibson had been able to present Jesus in such a powerful way.

 I have no doubts that God raised up Mel Gibson to tell a segment of the story about Jesus.
 God gave him courage, God gave him a mission, and God gave him wealth to do it.
 I think every Christian should thank Mel Gibson for putting Jesus on the big screen.
 I pray Gibson’s movie will be a success in three ways.